The Federal Reserve Has Never Printed 'Money': Part I

 There is a fundamental misunderstanding about the way in which the Federal Reserve conducts open market operations, monetary policy and the impacts of those actions.

-Conventional wisdom suggests that the Federal Reserves 'prints' money to buy financial assets, namely treasuries (TLT) (IEF) and mortgage backed securities.
+Conventional wisdom suggests that the Federal Reserve 'prints' money to buy financial assets, namely treasuries (TLT) (IEF) and mortgage-backed securities.
 Taking this thesis further suggests that the increase in the money supply should have translated to a decline in the value of the dollar and an increase in the rate of inflation due to the excess money creation.

 The fact that neither a decline in the value of the dollar nor an increase in the inflation has materialized has puzzled investors and economists alike and has consensus opinion perpetually believing that inflation is right around the corner.
 Much to the chagrin of these wrongfully informed investors and pundits, interest rates continue to march lower due to persistently low inflation, continued slow growth and ever increasing levels of debt.